 The image quality is beyond reproach, and the lens is an absolute miracle in terms of value for money.
 It currently sells for about 350 euros.

 Portrait lenses for the Sony Alpha 6000

 Prime lenses with a fixed focal length of about 50 to 85 mm are particularly well-suited for portrait photography.
-There is a wide range of lenses for the Sony Alpha 6000 in this segment as well.
+There’s a wide range of lenses for the Sony Alpha 6000 in this category as well.

 Sony 50 mm, f/1.8

 With the Sony SEL50F18B, Sony offers a very nice standard lens for the portrait range.
 The aperture of f/1.8 allows you to shoot with a very low depth of field.